dyno-might/dyno-might.github.io/_posts/2021-02-07-writing-as-a-craft.md

 ---

-Writing is hard.
-How can we do it better?

-The [standard advice](https://archive.org/stream/pdfy-2_qp8jQ61OI6NHwa/Strunk+&+White+-+The+Elements+of+Style,+4th+Edition_djvu.txt) is to use the active voice, be clear, minimize extra words and qualifiers.
-That's all fine.
-But isn't it a bit... superficial?
-It's mostly a list of things *not* to do.
+[Standard advice](https://archive.org/stream/pdfy-2_qp8jQ61OI6NHwa/Strunk+&+White+-+The+Elements+of+Style,+4th+Edition_djvu.txt) on writing is to use the active voice, be clear, minimize extra words.
+That's all fine, but isn't it a bit... superficial?
 No one reads a book because it's *clear*.

 Hoping for deeper advice, I read the experts.
-Sure enough, they have lots to say about different "levels" of writing.

-Here's some of the things I learned: Have a consistent ruleset.
+Here's some of what I learned: Have a consistent ruleset.
 Titles are a black art.
-Consider how human brains parse language.
-It's impossible to follow all the rules.
-Write a thesis statement even if you hate it.
-Obsess about value.
+Have empathy for the brain's parsing heuristics.
+It's impossible to follow all the conventions.
+Write a thesis statement.
+Value value.

-# Stephen King: Relax About Plot
+# Stephen King

-(*On Writing, A Memoir of the Craft, 2000*)

-Here's how Stephen King writes a novel:
+(*On Writing: A Memoir of the Craft, 2000*) Here's how Stephen King writes a novel:

 - He has a vague story idea.
 - He creates some characters.
 - He places those characters in a situation.
 - He writes the novel from beginning to end.

 Here's how he writes *well*: He lets the characters do what they want.
 He warns against plot.
 If a rigid set of events must happen, characters become unreal and robotic.
-Let them breathe and accept if thing stray from your original vision.
+Let them breathe and accept things may stray from your original vision.

 There's an analogy to science fiction, where the cardinal sin is unclear rulesets.
 Good science fiction states the rules of the game and then follows them.
 It's OK to have faster-than-light travel or telepathic aliens, but explain what's possible and stick with it.
 There's no stakes if the characters are always rescued by their robot butler revealing some previously unknown superpower.

 Both King's formula and good science fiction are based on the same principle: Set up a system with a ruleset and then let it go.
 The fun is in watching how things evolve from the initial conditions.

-# Stein Sol: Start Strong
+# Stein Sol

-(*Stein on Writing, 1995*)

-Sol liked to spy on people at bookstores.
+(*Stein on Writing, 1995*) Sol liked to spy on people at bookstores.
 He gives a brutal picture:

 * For 99% of books, they scan the title and move on.
 * If they pick up a book, they usually just skim the cover or first page.